Under the Dome

 This whole sequence was originally shot as a live action piece.
 There was a cable attached to a real truck that would be destroyed by the cable wreaking the front.
 They would then remotely drive the truck at full speed until the cable stopped it.
 Those Special Effects guys are crazy!

-The truck was custom built to compress and break where we decided.
+The truck was custom-built to compress and break where we decided.
 Almost every technique was tried : 3dsmax cloth, hand animated morph targets, other software.
-We ended up using Thinking Particles to drive the whole event.
+We ended up using Thinking Particles to drive the event.

 Besides the work it took so smash a cg truck we also had to deal with up to 6 camera all shot at different frame rates, as the original footage was a real truck.
-This meant our CG had to be slowed down to the camera with the most FPS.
+This meant our CG had needed slowing down to the camera with the most FPS.
 This was around 120 fps.
 A lot of creative frame skipping and motion blur settings were used for each camera angle.